SM U-53: Voyage to America

-Political Ramifications from Trip
+On 27 October U-53 entered Helgoland harbour to a hero’s welcome.
+The next day the submarine departed for Wilhelmshaven, where upon arrival the crew were greeted by Admiral Scheer and his staff.
+Each member of the crew was personally awarded by the Admiral with Iron Cross while Rose was later awarded the House of Hohenzollern’s Order of the Knight’s Cross with Swords.
+That night for the first time in six weeks that the crew slept ashore.

+Political consequences of the voyage

-There was a great deal of anger amongst the Allied powers after the visit of U-53 to the American port and the subsequent sinking of Allied shipping.
-While all of the sinkings were done according to Prize court laws and nobody was killed during them, the attacks instilled fear in the British because of the reach of the German U-boats, and the United States because these attacks occurred so close to American shores.
+There was a great deal of anger amongst the Allied powers after the visit of U-53 to a US port and the subsequent sinking of Allied shipping.
+While all of the sinkings were done according to Prize court laws and nobody was killed during them, the attacks instilled fear in the British because of the reach of the German U-boats, and the US because these attacks occurred so close to its shores.

-The British were further outraged that most of the attacks occurred while the submarine was surrounded by American destroyers.
-After a soothing speech by Sir Edward Grey, these complaints were calmed when he pointed out that the American ships had no legal right to interfere with these attacks and had done all they could to rescue the sailors in the water.
+Britain was further outraged that most of the attacks occurred while the submarine was surrounded by US destroyers.
+After a soothing speech by Sir Edward Grey, these complaints were calmed when he pointed out that the US ships had no legal right to interfere with these attacks and had done all they could to rescue the sailors in the water.
 German newspapers celebrated the trip as a great demonstration of the reach of the German Navy and Captain Rose was praised for his actions.

-Career after voyage
+Accompanied by artist Claus Bergen

 In the summer of 1917 German naval artist Claus Bergen accompanied U-53 on an Atlantic patrol, resulting in a series of well-known paintings.

+Sinking of SS Housatonic

+On 3 February 1917 U-53 captured and scuttled SS Housatonic about 20 nmi southwest of Bishop Rock, Isles of Scilly.

+At the time the USA was still neutral and reacted cautiously to Housatonic's sinking.
+The New York Times noted the courtesy and propriety with which Rose had applied the rules of war.
+The US Government did not regard Housatonic's sinking as a casus belli.
+Her sinking however contributed to increasing diplomatic tension that eventually led the US to declare war on Germany.

+On March 11, 1917 U-53 torpedoed and sank the 6705 ton Cunard Liner RMS Folia.